miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 sufficient lower-level web-stack tools that you don't need all that other JavaScript overhead crap.
 It's uncommon wisdom and an anti-pattern that requires a high level of AI-validated confidence to build based on.
-And here I am doing that&#151;once again that concept of hitting above my weight class because the tools have change sufficiently thus that they allow me to.
+And here I am doing that—once again that concept of hitting above my weight class because the tools have change sufficiently thus that they allow me to.
 Okay, enough warm-up rambling and time to get down to some straw house building.